-Cytotoxic drugs are toxic compounds that are known carcinogens.
+Cytotoxic drugs are toxic compounds that are known as carcinogens.
 Direct contact with them can also cause irritation to skin, eyes and mucous membranes, ulceration and necrosis of tissues.
-As a result of the powerful toxicity of these drugs the exposure of health care staff should be minimised.
+As a result of the powerful toxicity of these, the exposure to health care staff should be minimised.

-Cytotoxic chemotherapy is widely administered by intravenous (IV) therapy nurses, both in cancer care centres and units, and in patients' own homes.
+Cytotoxic chemotherapy is widely administered by intravenous therapy nurses, both in cancer care centres and units, and in patients' own homes.
 This places many health care staff at risk from the drugs.